imakshat47/Scratch-Framework/README.md

 # Welcome to Scratch

-## Scratch is a powerful, flexible and highly scalable php Framework.
-Build beautiful websites and powerful Applications!!
+## Scratch is a powerful, flexible and highly scalable PHP Framework.
+Build Beautiful Websites & Powerful Applications!!

 ## How to set up:
 1. Set up a virtaul host to '/public'